“And this is my second girlfriend”

-“Why are people looking at me like that?”
+- “Why are people looking at me like that?”

-“Hope people don’t think I am annoying.”
+- “Hope people don’t think I am annoying.”

-”I can’t talk to her, I am not cool enough.”
+- ”I can’t talk to her, I am not cool enough.”

-“I am so weird for doing that.”
+- “I am so weird for doing that.”

 Hey!
 Ding ding!
 You noticed negative self-talk.
 Accept it, and reiterate it in a more constructive manner:

-“The thing I did was weird, next time will be different.”
+- “The thing I did was weird, next time will be different.”

 By not making it about you, and adding “next time will be different”, you allow yourself room for to improvement.
-This actively reprogramming of your thougts is hard.
-But changing your negative thoughts to positive is worth it.
+This actively reprograms your thoughts.
+Takes some willpower, but changing your thoughts positively is worth it.

-Mental Habit hacking
+Mental Habit Hacking

 Cue – action – reward

 Next time, try to pause when you notice a cue.
-Consciously PAUSE – and consciously initiate a different action.
+Consciously PAUSE – and consciously start a different action.
 Really catch yourself.
 Cultivate this moment of pause and choice.
-Do this so often that you create a new positive loop.
+Do this so often that you create a new positive thinking habit.
 An existing habit pattern may look like this:

-Cue – A new situation with new people
+- Cue – A new situation with new people

-Action – thought: “I am too afraid to talk to these people”
+- Action – thought: “I am too afraid to talk to these people”

-Reward – anxiety and excuse to flee
+- Reward – anxiety, and excuse to flee

 Next time you recognize the cue, pause!
 And insert a different action.
 So:

-Cue: – A new situation with new people
+- Cue: – A new situation with new people

-PAUSE –>’I was going to think about my fear – instead –I will think more empowering’
+- PAUSE –>’I was going to think about my fear – instead –I will think more empowering’

-Adjusted action: – thought: “I CAN talk to a few people, despite my shyness”
+- Adjusted action: – thought: “I CAN talk to a few people, despite my shyness”

-Reward: – More calmness and a reason to talk to people.
+- Reward: – More calmness and a reason to talk to people.

 For long-term peace of mind.

 It is linked to many benefits.
 One is the awareness of your inner verbal tempest.
-And learning to accept and disassociate from this process.
+You learn to accept and disassociate from your involuntary thoughts.
 By focusing on your entire being.

 For instance; use your voice to your advantage.
 Talk clearly and well-articulated.
 Trouble pronouncing?
 Try talking slower, slow is good.
 Take a few deep breaths before saying anything.
 Talking is not a race.
 Nobody will care if you stutter a bit, or jumble up a few words.
 Avoid monotony and learn to use all the tools in your vocabulary!

 A key element to high jump?
 The run-up.
 You use momentum to make the jump.
 Same for jumping the anxiety barrier, use momentum.
 Enter a room, don’t take the time to think.
 Just dive head first into a conversation.

 No, you do a run-up and jump!

 Enter a room, see someone open to conversation.
-Don’t think, move in and say hi.
+Don’t think.
+Move in and say hi.
 No hesitation.
-3 second rule for the win.
+3-second rule for the win.
 Just finished a dialogue, use your social momentum to immediately start a new conversation.
 Momentum is your friend!

 Boost your Confidence